 John Stephen currently works as a Business Analyst for an Analytics company in Bangalore.
-Following a respectable 331/340 on the Graduate Record Examination (GRE), John is heading to the University of Minnesota at Twin Cities for a Master's degree in Data Science.
+He scored a 331 GRE score out of 340 GRE score.
+John is heading to the University of Minnesota at Twin Cities for a Master’s degree in Data Science.
 In his spare time, John plays terrible chess games and creates memes that only his co-workers can understand!

 The GRE is a standardized examination conducted by Educational Testing Services (ETS), based in the U.S. It is a qualification exam for admissions to most U.S. graduate schools and for some other countries.

-In this interview article with us, John shares his prep tips and strategies he adopted to ace the GRE.
+In this interview article with us, John shares his prep tips and strategies he adopted to ace the highest GRE score.

 John : Thanks!
 I was pretty surprised when my scores flashed on the screen at the end of the test.
 I scored 330 on both my PowerPrep practice tests but I felt far less confident during the exam on test day.
 So it was a very pleasant surprise to see the same number pop up the screen on the day it mattered.